Rational components of Hilbert schemes: Gr obner strata and regularity

 \begin{lemma} If $\id{j} \in \hilbp$, then (at least set-theoretically) $\St_h(\id{j}) \subseteq \hilbp$. \begin{proof} Let $\id{i}$ be any ideal in $\St_h(\id{j})$.
 By hypothesis $\Lt(\id{i})=\id{j}$ and then $\id{i}$ and $\id{j}$ share the same Hilbert function.
 Therefore $\id{i}$ is generated in degree $r$ and has Hilbert polynomial $p(z)$ and then $\id{i} \in \hilbp$. \end{proof} \end{lemma}

 Now we will see that the set-theoretic inclusions are in fact algebraic maps and that for some ideals they are open injections.
-It is a little surprising that $\St(\id{j})$ directly depends on the ideal $\id{j}$ and not only on the subscheme $Z=\Proj(k[X]/\id{j})$ it defines.
-For instance the saturated lexicographic ideal $\id{L}$ with Hilbert polynomial $p(z)$ and its truncation $\id{L}'=\id{L}_{\geqslant r}$ define the same subscheme in $\PP^n$; however, as we will see, $\St_h(\id{L}')$ is an open subset of the Reeves-Stillman component of $\hilbp$, whereas $ \St_h(\id{j})$ can be a locally closed subset of lower dimension in the same component.
+The crucial point is that the stratum structure (and so its injection in the Hilbert scheme) depends on the ideal $\id{j}$ and not on the the corresponding subscheme $Z=\Proj(k[X]/\id{j})$.
+This is not so surprising because the choice of the ideal fixes all the allowed deformations, but we want to stress this issue because in \cite{NS} the authors underestimated this fact and they made a wrong choice (proof of Corollary 4.4).
+In fact the stratum of the saturated lexicographic ideal $\id{L}$ with Hilbert polynomial $p(z)$ is not in general isomorphic to an open subset of $\hilbp$ (see \cite{RT} and Example \ref{rk:stratoLex}), whereas, as we will see, the stratum of its truncation $\id{L}'=\id{L}_{\geqslant r}$ is an open subset of the Reeves-Stillman component of $\hilbp$.